tkuanlun350/Tensorflow-SegNet/README.md

 for model detail, please go to https://github.com/alexgkendall/caffe-segnet

 # Update
+Important!
+This version is constructed under tensorflow 0.11rc will be updated to 0.1 as soon as possible.

 Finally get some time to refactor a bit, removing some un-used function and remove the hard-coded file path Now the model should be easy to config.
 The parameters can be found in main.py.